-In an effort over the years to save money at the grocery store and reduce our waste, we’ve found reusable alternatives to many paper products, such as paper towels, paper napkins, storage containers and bags.
+In an effort over the years to save money at the grocery store and reduce our waste, we’ve found reusable alternatives to many disposable products, such as paper towels, paper napkins, storage containers, and bags.
 With those items not on my grocery list, I’ve made more room in my grocery budget for actual food.

-10 Paper Products to Cross Off Your Grocery List
+10 Disposable Products to Cross Off Your Grocery List

 Paper Napkins, Use Cloth Napkins

 We have been using cloth napkins in place of paper ever since we received them as a wedding gift many years ago.
 This is an easy switch.
 To get started, head to the clearance section of any department store and you’ll find plenty to choose from or make your own.
 When my cloth napkins get too stained to use with company, they move on and become substitute “paper” towels.

 For large spills, I use old bath towels that have retired from the bathroom, because they were too old and/or unsightly.
 For smaller spills, I use old hand towels and cloth napkins.
 Keep them stored under your sink for easy use.

 Side note: I use about 1 roll of paper towels in a year.
 They are nice to have on hand when you have a sick child that couldn’t quite make it to the bathroom in time.
 Who really wants to wash that kind of a mess, so I will wipe it up with a paper towel and toss it in the trash.
 But besides those occasions, which fortunately are rare, this is an easy switch to make.

 Flannel is so much softer on my kids’ little noses and I have used flannel hankies during sniffle season.
 Just cut up old flannel blankets or shirts and a quick stitch around the edges should prevent fraying.